-There are plenty of easy-to-make gourmet recipes like this one in Jenny’s cookbook.
-The Nourished Kitchen Cookbook is about enjoying sustainable, unprocessed, traditionally prepared food.
+There are plenty of easy-to-make gourmet recipes like this one that are about enjoying sustainable, unprocessed, traditionally prepared food.
 A major theme throughout the book: where you get your food is just as, if not more, important than what you eat.
-You can see this philosophy in practice by the way Jenny has chosen to name her chapters, by where food comes from: the garden, the pasture, the range, the waters, the fields, the wild, the orchard and the larder.

 - 1/4 cup cold unsalted butter, cut into small pieces